jingxiangmo/website/src/content/posts/interests.md

 ![](https://cln.sh/L5K6fKbH/download)

 I have ADHD and probably mild dyslexia.
 I’ve had a lot of difficulties growing up in the traditional education framework.
 Since grade 10, I’ve been skipping classes and self-learning using techniques such as mind map (https://heptabase.com), spaced repetition (https://ankiweb.net/decks), and YouTube.

 I believe education systems imposed by most governments are misaligned with individual interests (health, wealth, happiness, and freedom) and are incentivized to create obedient citizens.
-This made sense during the Industrial Revolution, but it’s no longer the case.
 The SAT, Gaokao, and other entrance exams that determine many peoples’ lives are probably better measurements of how much one can take bullshit and be obedient than the capabilities of the individual.
 Many university programs are full of fluff and stretched out to fill in 4 years of expensive tuition.
 Education should be liberation, not torture.

 I’m constantly learning how to learn, and I’m interested in engineering, computer science, history, physics, and psychology.
 I’m also researching ways to create and adopt an education system/framework teaching people to be curious, healthy, happy, and wealthy.
 I have some thoughts on this topic and am experimenting with ideas on how to align education systems with the interests of individuals.

 ## Rationality

 [Rationality](https://www.lesswrong.com/posts/RcZCwxFiZzE6X7nsv/what-do-we-mean-by-rationality-1) is about forming true beliefs and making better decisions.
-Like most people, I had a pretty bad model of the world.
 I’m grateful for Eliezer Yudkowsky’s writings on Lesswrong and his book Harry Potter and the Methods of Rationality for introducing me to thinking scientifically and rationally.
-I’m actively learning to improve my epistemic and instrumental rationality.
+I’m actively learning to improve my epistemic and instrumental rationality to have a better model and understanding of the world.

 ## Endurance/Extreme Sports

 ![](https://cln.sh/r2Dvms46/download)

 Endurance sports help me think and figure out who I am.
 Extreme sports help me overcome fears.
-I’ve run a full marathon and multiple half marathons, skydiving from 13,000ft, skied through forests, rock bouldered on walls, and dived in oceans.
+I’ve run a full marathon and multiple half marathons, skydived from 13,000ft, skied through forests, and dived in oceans.

 ## Community Building
 "If You want to Walk Fast, Walk alone.
 But if you want to Walk far, walk together"
     -- Ratan Tata

-I've been building various online and in-person communities for meeting people interested in [software](https://jingxiangmo.notion.site/McGill-Projects-Public-Roadmap-e558e3c41f9e4069a152facbedae4d5b?pvs=4), robotics, chess, traveling, and etc. The few major communities I created have a combined 1200+ people.
+I've been building various online and in-person communities for meeting people interested in [software](https://jingxiangmo.notion.site/McGill-Projects-Public-Roadmap-e558e3c41f9e4069a152facbedae4d5b?pvs=4), robotics, chess, and traveling.
+The few major communities I created have a combined 1200+ people.

 ## Electronics
 ![](https://cln.sh/QJhVYqbr/download)